 - To toast coconut flakes and pepitas: Preheat toaster oven to 400° F. Line toaster oven tray with foil.
 Roast coconut and pepitas separately.
 Watch carefully.
 The coconut flakes and pepitas only take about 3 minutes each.

 - Pour vegetable oil in soup pot.
 Heat over medium flame.
 Add chopped onion.
 Sprinkle with sea salt and sauté until translucent.
 Add minced ginger and cinnamon and stir until you can smell them.
 Add pumpkin purée, vegetable broth/water and coconut milk.
 Stir over medium flame until all ingredients are well blended.
 Taste.
 Add more salt if needed.
 Let soup cool for about five minutes.
+Remove cinnamon sticks.
 Pour a few cups at at a time into your food processor and purée until smooth.
 Pour purée into another pot and repeat process until all the soup is smooth.
 Return soup to stove.
 Adjust heat to a low simmer and stir soup until it is hot.
 Do not boil!

 - To serve: pour pumpkin soup into bowl and garnish with toasted dried coconut flakes and toasted pepitas.